Two at a Biker Bar, One in the Lake: Plot

-Lip (Jeremy Allen White) and Tami (Kate Miner) once again talk with the family to discuss selling the house, but no one supports his idea.
+Lip (Jeremy Allen White) and Tami (Kate Miner) once again talk with the family to discuss selling the house, but the discussion yields mixed results.
 Tami grows frustrated that Lip has not properly planned, but Lip asks for one day to convince everyone to sell the house.

 Realizing they do not have friends, Ian (Cameron Monaghan) and Mickey (Noel Fisher) decide to look for new friends to hang out with.
-They appear to have found a nice couple, but Ian is turned off when they only talk badly about their families.
-Mickey convinces him to stay, and they are introduced to more couples.
+They are introduced to more couples.
 However, they decide to leave when they start dancing to "Rain on Me".
 Ian decides to join Lip in selling the house.
 Carl (Ethan Cutkosky) begins ignoring Tish (Chelsea Alden) and goes off the script when giving a pep talk to children to open up about his problems.
 He subsequently confronts Tish over "raping" him, upsetting her.
 Tish reveals she never meant any harm, and is not interested in relying on Carl, as she is currently going to college.
 Despite Carl's attempts to reconcile, she breaks up with him.